kisenshi/gvgai-agent-behaviour-research/README.md

 ### Related paper

-Guerrero-Romero, Cristina, Annie Louis, and Diego Perez-Liebana. "[Beyond Playing to Win: Diversifying Heuristics for GVGAI](http://kisenshi.github.io/files/201708_PlayingDiversifying.pdf)." _In 2017 IEEE Conference on Computational Intelligence and Games (CIG)_, pp. 118-125.
+Cristina Guerrero-Romero, Annie Louis and Diego Perez-Liebana. "[Beyond Playing to Win: Diversifying Heuristics for GVGAI](http://kisenshi.github.io/files/201708_PlayingDiversifying.pdf)." _In 2017 IEEE Conference on Computational Intelligence and Games (CIG)_, pp. 118-125.
 IEEE, 2017.

 __Note__: For the code and results obtained in the experiments presented in the paper, refer to the [original repository](https://github.com/kisenshi/gvgai-experiments).